 As the name suggests, these pants are designed for paddlers like kayak anglers.

-The Kokatat Hydrus 3.0 Tempest Paddling Pants are made of three layers of waterproof fabric to keep you protected and dry whatever the weather.
+The Kokatat Men's Hydrus Tempest Pants are made of three layers of waterproof fabric to keep you protected and dry, whatever the weather.
 Despite the thickness of the pants, they are surprisingly breathable and comfortable to wear.